Resonant superfluidity in the Rabi-coupled spin-dependent Fermi-Hubbard model: Results

 Similar observations can be made for the finite $\Omega_0$ case.
-The sign of $t_{\text{eff}}$ changes when $\sqrt{\Omega_0^2+\delta^2}$ is larger than some value, resulting in a change of sign for both $J$ and $\Delta$ which means that the model corresponds directly to the antiferromagnetic XXZ-model.
+The sign of $t_{\text{eff}}$ changes when $\sqrt{\Omega_0^2+\delta^2}$ is larger than some value, resulting in a change of sign for both $J$ and $\Delta$ which means that the model corresponds directly to the antiferromagnetic XXZ model.
 In the limit of $\sqrt{\Omega_0^2+\delta^2}=U$ ($\tilde{\Omega}=1$), $\Delta=-1$ so that the SU(2) symmetry is restored for any combination of $t_1$ and $t_2$.
-This corresponds to the maximum possible value of ratio between the effective hopping $t_{\rm eff}$ and repulsive interaction $V_{\rm eff}$ and therefore leads to the same degree of superfluidity as the $t_1=t_2$ case.
-The effective model breaks down in this limit, however, as this is the exact point at which the energy of the polarized ground state becomes smaller than that of the paired ground state.
+This corresponds to the maximum possible value of the ratio between the effective hopping $t_{\rm eff}$ and repulsive interaction $V_{\rm eff}$ and leads to the same degree of superfluidity as the $t_1=t_2$ case.
+The effective model breaks down in this limit, however, as this is the exact point at which the energy of the polarized state becomes smaller than that of the paired state.
 The exact point at which SU(2) symmetry is restored can therefore not be observed in the original FHM.
 The ratio $\frac{|t_{\text{eff}}|}{V_{\text{eff}}}$ for $t_2=0$ is plotted as a function of $\delta$ and $\Omega_0$ in Fig.~\ref{fig:ratiodeltaomega}.
-This explains why the results for finite $\delta$ and $\delta=0$ are so similar, in both cases the resonant enhancement is observed as long as $\Omega_0 \neq 0$.
-From this we conclude that there is a resonant enhancement of the superfluidity for $\sqrt{\Omega_0^2+\delta^2} \rightarrow U$.
-This means that $\tilde{\Omega}=\sqrt{\Omega_0^2+\delta^2}/U$ determines the importance of the Rabi contribution to the effective hopping with $\tilde{\Omega}=1$ corresponding to the resonant limit.
+This explains why the results for finite $\delta$ and $\delta=0$ in section \ref{sec:DMRGresulthalffilling} are so similar, in both cases the resonant enhancement is observed as long as $\Omega_0 \neq 0$.
+From this, we conclude that there is a resonant enhancement of the superfluidity for $\sqrt{\Omega_0^2+\delta^2} \rightarrow U$ as observed in Fig.~\ref{fig:Halffillingresults}(a). $\tilde{\Omega}=\sqrt{\Omega_0^2+\delta^2}/U$ determines the importance of the Rabi contribution to the effective hopping with $\tilde{\Omega}=1$ corresponding to the resonant limit.

 The change of sign for $t_{\rm eff}$ in the effective model shifts the energy bands and the lowest energy is therefore expected at $k=\pi$ rather than at $k=0$.
-From the pair momentum distribution plotted in Fig.~\ref{fig:momentumdistribution} (based on the DMRG calculations of the full FHM) we see that the peak is indeed observed at $k=\pi$.
+From the pair momentum distribution plotted in Fig.~\ref{fig:momentumdistribution} (based on the DMRG calculations of the full FHM), we see that the peak is indeed observed at $k=\pi$.